 Advantages of Waffle Slab:

-- Waffle slabs are used for big span slabs or flooring and used when there is limited need for multiple columns.
+- Waffle slabs are used for big span slabs or flooring used when there is a limited need for multiple columns.

 - The load-carrying capability of the waffle slab is greater than other varieties of slabs.

-- It has good vibration control capability because of two-directional reinforcement, therefore, it is helpful for public buildings to regulate the vibration created by crowd actions.
+- It has good vibration control capability because of two-directional reinforcement.

-- Waffle slabs are lighter and require much less amount of concrete, so it is economical.
+- These slabs are lighter and require much less amount of concrete, so it is economical.

-- The construction of the waffle slab is easy and fast with good supervision, therefore the quantity of concrete and steel required.
+- The construction of these slabs is easy and fast with good supervision.

-- Many services such as lighting, plumbing pipes, electrical wiring, air conditioning, insulation materials, might be provided by offering holes within the waffle bottom surface to the depth of the waffle slab, this method is known as a hole deck.
+- Many services such as lighting, plumbing pipes, electrical wiring, air conditioning, insulation materials might be provided by offering holes within the waffle bottom surface to the depth of the waffle slab, this method is known as a whole deck.